lyfar/awa-docs/docs/features/profile-notifications.md

 <FeatureSummary />

 ## Narrative
 Profile Notifications close the loop on personal milestones.
-Whether someone reacts to your practice, a mission unlocks, or AWAunits arrive, timely updates sustain motivation.
-Messaging must remain gentle and context-rich, matching user preferences configured in Push Notification Settings.
+Reactions, mission unlocks, and AWAunit drops arrive in a gentle tone that follows the user’s preferences.

+Each message includes helpful context and respects quiet hours so motivation stays steady without pressure.

 ## Interaction Blueprint
 1. Listen for profile events from engagement services (mentions, achievements, invitations).